Kyurisn/cell-update-gravity-model/README.md

-Gravity-Dependent Decoherence: A Testable Model
+## Gravity-Dependent Decoherence:A Testable Model
 An information-based framework connecting quantum mechanics, entropy, and gravity

 ## 📄 Paper